vhf/resrc/FAQ.md

 Programmers sometimes need lists of links on a specific programming topic, be it a technology, a framework, a language, ...
 Programmers sometimes want to create such lists but don't know where to go to keep them and share them.
+Non programmers sometimes want to do that kind of stuff too and it's allright.

 On reSRC, you are free to create your own lists or to pull the list you already have on GitHub or anywhere else.
 But most of you will probably be more